Karbala: Early modern

-In 2003 following the US invasion of Iraq, the Karbala town council attempted to elect United States Marine Corps Lieutenant Colonel Matthew Lopez as mayor.
-Ostensibly so that his marines, contractors, and funds couldn't leave.
+In 2003 following the American invasion, the Karbala town council attempted to elect United States Marine Corps Lieutenant Colonel Matthew Lopez as mayor.
+Ostensibly so that his Marines, contractors, and funds could not leave.

 On April 14, 2007, a car bomb exploded about 600 ft from the shrine to Husayn, killing 47 and wounding over 150.

 On January 19, 2008, 2 million Iraqi Shia pilgrims marched through Karbala city, Iraq to commemorate Ashura.
 20,000 Iraqi troops and police guarded the event amid tensions due to clashes between Iraqi troops and Shia which left 263 people dead (in Basra and Nasiriya).

+Geography

+With an impressive 3.9 million palm trees, Karbala produces approximately 160,000 tons of dates across 90 different varieties.
+Karbala has surpassed Saudi Arabia's Al-Ahsa Oasis, becoming the world's largest palm oasis.